 Long-distance trails are as ancient as the seasonal migration routes of hunter-gatherers.
 And, as you probably know, famous emigrant routes, such as the Oregon Trail, populated America’s vast West.
 Only relatively recently did hikers develop long-distance, recreational trails.
 Vermont’s Long Trail dates from 1910 and the Appalachian Trail from 1921.

 In 1970, two years after the Pacific Crest Trail and the Appalachian Trail were designated by Congress as the nation’s first two “national scenic trails”, a Georgetown University student named Ron Strickland envisioned such a trail from the Continental Divide to the Pacific Ocean.
-Over the next few years Ron pored over maps, hiked segments, and recruited volunteers.
-In 1976, he founded the Pacific Northwest Trail Association to develop, preserve, and protect the Pacific Northwest Trail.
+Over the next few years Ron poured over maps, hiked segments, and recruited volunteers.
+In 1977, he founded the Pacific Northwest Trail Association to develop, preserve, and protect the Pacific Northwest Trail.
 In 1977, five Oregonians became the trail’s first thru-hikers.
 We published our first book-length guidebook in 1984.

 As described in Ron’s memoir Pathfinder, the process of securing a congressional mandate for the PNT began in 1974 when Seattle congressman Joel Pritchard introduced a “study bill” in the US House of Representatives.
 In 1980, that legislation culminated in a joint Park Service-Forest Service report stating that creation of the PNT was neither feasible nor desirable.